Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Fortunately, the E-2 visa is considered a dual intent visa, which means that you can legally pursue legal permanent residency (green card status) while under this status.
 Many people choose to get an E-2 visa transfer to green card status to make their residence in the U.S. more permanent.

 Unfortunately, there is no official E-2 visa transfer process for the H-1B.
 You must apply for the H-1B from scratch like everyone else.
 The first step when you transfer your E-2 status to H-1B is to make sure that you meet the qualifications for the new status.
-They are:

 If you qualify, you need to find an employer to act as your sponsor.
 While you were able to self-petition for the E-2 visa, you are not able to do so for the H-1B.
 This sponsoring employer must offer you a specialty position and file the I-129 petition on your behalf on April 1st of the year you plan to start working.
 Your employer will also need to obtain a Labor Condition Application for you as well.

 Once your petition is filed, it will go into a lottery for random selection.
 This is because the H-1B is so popular that more people petition each year than there are visas available.
-If you have a master’s degree, you will have a better chance of being selected.
+If you have a master’s degree, you have a better chance of being selected.
 Also, if you work for a nonprofit organization, institution of higher education, or governmental research center, you will be considered cap-exempt.

-If you petition is selected, it will be evaluated to ensure that you are qualified for the E-2 visa transfer to H-1B status.
+If your petition is selected, it will be evaluated to ensure that you are qualified for the E-2 visa transfer to H-1B status.
 If your petition is approved, then you can begin working as an H-1B worker no earlier than October 1st of the year that you petitioned.

-Because the dates for the H-1B are so strict, you should be sure to plan ahead so that there is no gap between your E-2 visa expiration and your H-1B start date.
+Because the dates for the H-1B are so strict, you should be sure to plan so that there is no gap between your E-2 visa expiration and your H-1B start date.
 Failing to take this into account could result in you being considered “out of status” during the gap which could end in severe consequences.

 If you are interested in transferring your E-2 status to become a legal permanent resident, you must first identify which green card best fits your immigration situation.
 Here are some common employment-based green cards for those on E-2 and even H-1B status:

-EB-5: This is the only investment-based green card available, making it ideal for those on E-2 status.
+This is the only investment-based green card available, making it ideal for those on E-2 status.
 However, the investment amount for the EB-5 tends to be much greater than many E-2 investments.
 Where you might only have to invest $100,000 in a small enterprise for your E-2 visa, you will have to invest a minimum of $500,000 in a U.S. business in a rural or underemployed area for an EB-5.
 In a normal area, you will have to invest a minimum of $1 million.
-Fortunately, you are able to self-petition for this green card.
+Fortunately, you can self-petition for this green card.

-EB-2 NIW: Under normal circumstances, anyone applying for an EB-2 green card would need to have an employer sponsor them.
+Under normal circumstances, anyone applying for an EB-2 green card would need to have an employer sponsor them.
 That employer would also need to obtain a PERM Labor Certification on their behalf.
 However, if you are applying for the EB-2 with a National Interest Waiver (NIW), you can bypass the sponsor and PERM requirements.
-This is perfect for those that are starting an E-2 business or practice and would like to self-petition.
+This is perfect for those who are starting an E-2 business or practice and would like to self-petition.

-EB-2: Without the NIW, you will need to have a sponsoring employer and you will need to show that you either have an advanced degree (master’s or higher) or you can demonstrate exceptional ability in your particular field.
+Without the NIW, you will need to have a sponsoring employer and you will need to show that you either have an advanced degree (master’s or higher) or you can demonstrate exceptional ability in your particular field.
 Your employer will also need to get a PERM for you, which entails a relatively lengthy recruitment process that aims to determine if there are any qualified U.S. candidates available to take your position.

-EB-3: This green card is for bachelor’s degree holders as well as skilled and unskilled workers.
-Like the EB-2, you will also need to have an employer and a PERM in order to qualify.
+This green card is for bachelor’s degree holders as well as skilled and unskilled workers.
+Like the EB-2, you will also need to have an employer and a PERM to qualify.
 Keep in mind that the processing time for the EB-3 can take significantly longer than the EB-5 or EB-2.

 After that, you will be able to file an I-485 application to adjust from E-2 to green card status.

 To waive these rights, you must submit an I-508 Request for Waiver of Certain Rights.
 This should be submitted alongside your green card petition.
-Without this form, you will not be able to adjust your status as an E class nonimmigrant.
+Without this form, you will not be able to adjust your status as an E-class nonimmigrant.
 Speak with your immigration attorney to ensure that you are taking the correct course of action when it comes to an E-2 visa transfer to a green card.

 Making the right decisions in immigration law can be difficult, especially when there are investments on the line.
 Getting an E-2 visa transfer to either an H-1B or a green card may or may not be the best choice depending on your scenario.
 If your immigration circumstances are presenting a problem for your E-2 visa status, make sure that you have an immigration attorney on your side.
 VisaNation Law Group works tirelessly to make sure that you are taking the simplest and most efficient path to your immigration goals.